Code-Institute-Submissions/PP1-HTML-CSS-1/Readme.md

 [Back to top](<#contents>)

 * ### Submit page
-    * This submit page reassures the user that their question has been received and will be replied to promptly..
+    * This submit page reassures the user that their question has been received and will be replied to promptly.
 For this project it validates the form only.
-    * It provides a direct link back to the contact page as well as the normal navigation menu links in the header and footer.
+    * The Navigation bar provides easy access back to the rest of the website.

 ![Submit page image](assets/readme-assets/submit.png)